makspll/bevy_mod_scripting/readme.md

 ## Why Use Scripts?

 - Re-load your game logic without re-compiling the entire crate
-- If your game logic is encapsualted with scripts it becomes moddable
+- If your game logic is encapsulated with scripts it becomes easilly moddable
-- Scripting allows for writing game logic/UI in a simpler language, making development more accessible to non-coders on your team
+- Allows writing game logic/UI in a smaller language, making development more accessible to non-coders on your team

 ## State of this crate